 The under 12’s reminded me of that last night.
 The team they were playing were probably more talented, but our team kept working hard, and eventually got the win.
 If your photo business results aren’t coming, it might not be a lack of talent.
 Are you working hard enough to produce the results?
 Are you contacting enough potential clients?

 Are you practicing your photography when you don’t have a paying job?
-Are you honing your skills?
+Honing your skills in the off season?
 Are you learning a new play?
 Practice pays off.
-Perhaps you should be practicing your shooting, or post production, or client meetings?
+Perhaps you should be practicing your shooting techniques, or post production, or client meetings?

 Often photographers running their own business think it’s a one person show.
 It’s not.
 You are in control like the coach was last night, but you are not the only one contributing.